lynnpepin/lynndotpy_xyz/content/posts/apples_worst_deceipt_ios_26.md

 If you, like me, have been trying to stay off Liquid Glass on any of your devices, you should know that Apple recently pushed a new update for iOS 18 users.
 The update has the iOS 18 icon, but an "Update to iOS 26" label, and then a fuller page which explains that the update will **install iOS 18.7.8**, not 26.5.

 To put it simply, it's a dirty lie.

-Quite simply, Apple completely lied about the software that was installed.
+Apple lied about the software that was installed.
 As far as I know, this is something they've never done before.
 This is even worse than Microsoft's ["press X to upgrade to Windows 10"](https://tech.slashdot.org/story/16/05/24/171215/windows-10-upgrade-activates-by-clicking-red-x-close-button-in-prompt-message) trickery from a decade ago.